-On 22 December 2015, the landlord authorised the deposit to be returned in full to the tenant.
+On 22 December 2015, the landlord authorised the deposit to be fully returned to the tenant.
 On 23 December 2015, the landlord served a section 21 notice on the tenant.
 The tenant received the funds from the DPS on 19 February 2016.
-The notice was served before the tenant received the funds but after the landlord authorised its release.
+The notice was done before the tenant received the funds but after the landlord authorised its release.

 The tenants defended the subsequent possession claim by saying that the deposit amount had not been returned to them as of the date of serving the section 21 notice, and therefore the notice was invalid.

-The court disagreed and ordered possession, saying that the authorisation made on 22 December 2015 was sufficient as the deposit money was available for the tenant from that date before the service of the section 21 notice.
+The court disagreed and ordered possession, saying that the authorisation made on 22 December 2015 was sufficient as the deposit money was available for the tenant before the service of the section 21 notice.

-As can be seen from all the above, if a return of the deposit is required to serve section 21 it’s best to ensure the deposit has been fully returned before serving notice.
+As seen from all the above, if a deposit return is required to serve section 21, it’s best to ensure the deposit has been fully returned before serving notice.
 Anything less could result in the notice being held invalid.

 Agree to deductions

 One option is to agree to deductions (such as offsetting rent arrears), but this would need to be a written agreement (confirmed email or similar would suffice) in case the agreement is required to be relied upon.